Careers After Retail When You Have No College Degree

 - Securities, commodities, and financial services sales agent: You’ll work in the financial sector, connecting buyers with sellers.
 A bachelor’s degree is a necessity.
 Your average annual salary will be more than $67K, and you can make an average of more than $208K after a few years.

-- Registered nurse: (or certified nursing assistant CNA) In as little as two years, you can get a job as a registered nurse.
-The field is expected to grow 15 percent over the next few years, with a median annual salary of over $68K.
+- Registered nurse: In as few as 2 years, you can be trained as a registered nurse.
+The field is expected to grow 7% percent through 2028; many jobs will be available.

-- Massage therapist: Massage therapy training can take up to two years.
-Careers are expected to grow 26 percent through 2026, with an average salary of $40K.
+- Massage therapist: Massage therapy training can be completed in as few as 10 months.
+According to bls.gov, careers are expected to grow 21 percent through 2029, and in 2019, the average salary was $47,180.

 - Cosmetology: There are many different cosmetology career choices, from hairdresser to nail technician to makeup artist.
-The reported average income is around $24K, but with tips, you can expect to double that.
+Train in as few as 10 months.

-- Trucking: There is a shortage of truckers, plus a 6 percent projected employment growth.
-A CDL Class A program may take only 3-6 weeks to complete.
-An average trucker's salary is around $41K, and it only takes a few short weeks to train for this career.
+- Trucking: There is a shortage of truckers, and a CDL Class A program can take only 3-6 weeks to complete.

-Still no idea?
+Still gathering ideas?
 Try taking some of these practice tests.
 It can be daunting to move on from a retail career when you have no college degree.
 But you’ve got the skills, the drive, and the determination to transition from retail to whatever new career awaits you.
 Good luck; you’ve got this!